prebid/prebid.github.io/prebid-server/use-cases/pbs-amp.md

 #### First Party Data Support

-Any targeting data passed in through the [`/openrtb2/amp`](/prebid-server/endpoints/openrtb2/pbs-endpoint-amp.html) endpoint is merged into the OpenRTB JSON and permissions are applied to each bidder if defined.
+Any targeting data passed in through the [`/openrtb2/amp`](/prebid-server/endpoints/openrtb2/pbs-endpoint-amp.html) endpoint is merged into the OpenRTB JSON and permissions, if defined, are applied to each bidder.

 #### Auction and Response